railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 			* :guilabel:`Remind responsible` : Yes.

 			After the rule has been defined, the expert will receive a copy of the whole discussion between the Demo User and the customer for every case that remains unclosed after two days.
-He'll be able to interact with the discussion to avoid lengthy delays on complex problems.
+He will be able to interact with the discussion to avoid lengthy delays on complex problems.

 			Some companies use several support levels.
 The first level is handled by the least qualified